2018 Indiana elections: United States House of Representatives

-Secretary of State
+Secretary of state

-Incumbent Republican Secretary of State Connie Lawson, who was appointed to the office in 2012, ran for re-election to a second full term in office.
+Incumbent Republican secretary of state Connie Lawson, who was appointed to the office in 2012, ran for re-election to a second full term in office.

 Jim Harper, an attorney and 2016 Democratic nominee for the state senate in the 5th District, sought the Democratic nomination.
-Potential Democratic candidates include Monroe County Councilwoman Shelli Yoder.
+Potential Democratic candidates included Monroe County Councilwoman Shelli Yoder.

-The Indiana Green Party nominated George Wolfe, a Professor Emeritus at Ball State University and former Director of the Ball State University Center for Peace and Conflict Studies.
-The party has to collect 30,000 signatures to get George Wolfe on the ballot in November.
+The Indiana Green Party nominated George Wolfe, a professor emeritus at Ball State University and former director of the Ball State University Center for Peace and Conflict Studies.
+The party had to collect 30,000 signatures to get George Wolfe on the ballot in November.
 The Libertarian Party nominee was Mark Rutherford, chairman of the Indiana Public Defender Commission and former vice chairman of the Libertarian National Committee.

+The Pirate Party nominated Jeremy Heath.